-Figure 7: Pipe removed from the reinjection line and covered with black deposits 3.2 Scaling in the boreholes Moreover, the same process has been observed in the boreholes through a series of logging measurements.
+Figure 8: Pipe removed from the reinjection line and covered with black deposits Mineralogical analysis of the scales has been performed and revealed that the main dominant species are sulfates (solid solutions of Barite, BaSO_4 and Celestine, SrSO_4) and sulfides (Galena, PbS).
+On figure 8, the black deposits correspond to Barite and Celestine.
+For both of them, their saturation index in water tend to increase with temperature of about 50-70°C inducing their precipitation.
+The above temperatures correspond to those found in the reinjection line of the geothermal installation, which explains the presence of these scales in the installation.
+3.2 Scaling in the Boreholes Moreover, the same process has been observed in the boreholes through a series of logging measurements.
 A first gamma-ray (GR in the following) logging series was carried out and revealed a huge increase of the gamma-ray values in respect to former measurements.
-For example, Figure 8 shows a comparison of gamma-ray logs performed in GPK1 in May 2005 and December 2011.
+For example, Figure 9 shows a comparison of gamma-ray logs performed in GPK1 in May 2005 and December 2011.
 The GR values from December 2011 are rather low in the near surface (depth interval where variations of water level occur), but at around 70 m depth, a remarkable peak is observed (around 13 000 gAPI).
 It corresponds to an increase by a factor 170 in respect to May 2005 values (Orsat, 2012b).
 It is associated to the fact that GPK1 has been more and more used for reinjection.

-Figure 8: Gamma-ray logging in GPK1.
+Figure 9: Gamma-ray logging in GPK1.
 In red, December 2011 data; in blue, May 2005 data.

 Then, the GR values tend to decrease as a function of the depth, but still remain at a high level at 500 m depth.
 A second series of logging measurements was performed afterwards, involving a video camera logging survey and a caliper survey (measurement of borehole internal casing diameter).
-Figure 9 shows a picture taken with the camera in borehole GPK1 where the presence of scales is visible on the casing wall at around 80 m depth.
+Figure 10 shows a picture taken with the camera in borehole GPK1 where the presence of scales is visible on the casing wall at around 80 m depth.
 Moreover, the caliper survey revealed a slight diminution of the casing diameter in respect to its nominal value.
 This means that scaling can reach a thickness of a few millimeters.

-Figure 9: Camera view of GPK1 borehole wall showing the presence of deposits.
+Figure 10: Camera view of GPK1 borehole wall showing the presence of deposits.